 The card is best for frequent flyers.
-The card comes with travel perks including a $200 airline fee credit, complimentary airport lounge access, and up to $200 in annual Uber credits.
+The card comes with travel perks including a $200 airline fee credit (in the form of a statement credit; enrollment required) and complimentary airport lounge access.

 Capital One Venture Rewards Credit Card

-The Capital One® Venture® Rewards Credit Card is the most exciting flat-rate travel rewards credit card.
-Its signup bonus is relatively small yet still worth pursuing when paying your mortgage.
+The Capital One Venture Rewards Credit Card is the most exciting flat-rate travel rewards credit card.
+Its signup bonus is worth pursuing when paying your mortgage.
 This bonus can also be easier to earn.

 Southwest Airlines Credit Cards

 If you fly Southwest Airlines often, you should strongly consider getting a Southwest Airlines Rapid Rewards credit card.
 Consumer cards include the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Priority Credit Card, and the Southwest Rapid Rewards® Premier Credit Card.

 New Southwest Airlines (consumer) credit cardholders can earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.